PliniLeonardo/ML-AI-for-physics-application/README.md

-This repository has all the papers I want to read
+This repository has all the papers I want to read for particle tracking

 # 2018
 - [Novel deep learning methods for track reconstruction](https://arxiv.org/pdf/1810.06111)